WisdomAnalyst/Maywizy/README.md

 </p>

 ## 💁‍♂ About me
-- 🧑‍💻 I am a Software Engineer, Generative AI Engineer, Full Stack Data Scientist, Data Analyst and Technical Writer writing mainly on Ready Tensor
+- 🧑‍💻 I am an AI workflow automation specialist, Generative AI Engineer, Full Stack Data Scientist, Data Analyst and Technical Writer writing mainly on substack
 - 🧑‍💻 I love using Software as a solution for Problems
 - 📝 I have a strong foundation and interest in Artificial Intelligence and Machine Learning
 - 🧑‍🎓 My other Stacks: Machine Learning Engineering, Deep Learning, Computer Vision, and Natural Language Processing
 - 🤓 Always learning new things and growing
-- 🎹 🎷 I am a cool musician majoring on alto sax and piano
+- 🎹 🎷 I am a also interested in building custom and Templated AI solutions on wisakano
 ## 🛠 My Skills

 ### 👉 Programming Languages